ualbertalib/jupiter/docs/jupiter_phase_2.md

 The key to moving forward is to get away from the idea that the way data is stored for the web application needs to look anything like the way it is represented for metadata purposes, or for distribution to other institutions, or for distribution over the world wide web.

-If I have seen one common theme mistake being made both in the Samvera community and elsewhere it is that, while tempting, STORING DATA IN EXPORT FORMATS IS ALWAYS, _ALWAYS_ A MISTAKE.
-Storing metadata at rest as RDF for the webapp was never going to work out.
+The desire to "be PCDM compliant" shouldn't mean some kind of mandate that data _only_ be stored in a way recognizable as standard PCDM even for use-cases where such a data layout is profoundly sub-optimal.
+It should merely mean that, however the data does happen to be stored for the web application, we know how to _transform_ it into nice, clean PCDM on demand.
+If I have seen one common mistake being made both in the Samvera community and elsewhere it is that, while tempting, STORING DATA IN EXPORT FORMATS IS ALWAYS, _ALWAYS_ A MISTAKE.

 My suggestion is that data for Jupiter in a way that makes sense for web applications.
 Follow the Pushmi-Pullyu model and create different, single-purpose projects to move and transform this data to other systems.
 PMPY should continue to